Skip to main content

 How to pick carry-on luggage

 • Only bring what you’re physically comfortable traveling with.
-While our tours include porterage at all hotels—which means you won’t have to lug your larger, checked luggage up hotel stairs!—remember that you’ll usually be the one who takes care of your carry-on luggage.
-That’s especially true in airports, where you may want to explore the duty free stores.
+While our tours include porterage at all hotels—which means you won’t have to lug your larger, checked luggage up hotel stairs—remember that you’ll usually be the one who takes care of your carry-on luggage.
+That’s especially true in airports, where you may want to explore the duty-free stores.
 Would you prefer something you can roll along?
 Or would a backpack offer easier mobility?

 What to pack in your carry-on luggage

 • If you take any daily medication, it’s best to keep it close rather than packing it in your checked luggage.
-You’ll thank your lucky stars that you have this essential in your carry-on if your checked bags gets delayed or lost.
+You’ll thank your lucky stars that you have this essential in your carry-on if your checked bags get delayed or lost.
 Travel tip: Be sure you have enough medication for each day of your adventure, plus a little extra in case any travel delays pop up.

 • A travel wallet for your passport and documents can help you avoid those moments of panic when you’re standing in front of the immigration officer and you can’t seem to find your passport or boarding pass.
 Don’t forget to include a pen for filling out landing forms.
-Get more tips in our carry-on packing guide →

 • Pack an extra change of clothing in case you run into issues with your checked luggage.
 Don’t forget that a scarf will keep you warm, but it can also be bundled into a pillow.